We've put together general information about managing your studies, and advice on issues specific to International students.

 UKVI has introduced changes that may affect students changing, transferring or starting on a new course, or those who fail their course and are offered a lower award.
 If you have failed your course or are considering making any changes to your programme, you are strongly advised to contact the Immigration Advice Service.

 If you change your course of study from the one for which you were granted a visa, you must apply for a new visa before you can start your new studies.
 You may be required to leave the UK and apply for a new Student visa from your home country.
 You will not be able to start your course until you have applied for a new Student visa.
 If you fail to submit your application before your course start date, you will be placed on Leave of Absence and will have to leave the UK.
 See renewing your visa for more information.

 Tuition and accommodation fees should be paid directly to the University.
 Please keep a copy of the receipt.

 The University will never offer discounts on tuition or accommodation fees through third parties.

-You can apply to the International Students Hardship Fund for EU and international students if you find yourself in financial difficulty due unexpected or unforeseeable events.
+You can apply for assistance funding if you find yourself in financial difficulty due to unexpected or unforeseeable events.
 For example:

-If you fail your course and you have a Tier 4 visa, the University will notify UK Visas and Immigration, who will cancel your visa.
+If you fail your course and you have a Student visa, the University will notify UK Visas and Immigration, who will cancel your visa.